 - Career: Appointments are made through a government-wide or “all sources” merit staffing (competitive) process, including recruitment through a published announcement, rating and ranking of eligible candidates, and establishment of OPM-created or -approved qualification standards.

 - Career-conditional: Appointments are for permanent positions in the competitive service and are generally the initial positions for new hires.
-Appointees must complete a one-year probationary period and a total of three years of creditable service in total (note: until a policy change in 2016, the three years had to be continuous) under a permanent appointment to attain a career appointment.
+Appointees must complete a one-year probationary period and a total of three years of creditable service in total under a permanent appointment to attain a career appointment.
 Gaining career status provides certain advantages over career-conditional status in reductions in force and in reinstatement rights for those involuntarily separated through no fault of their own.

-- Career excepted service (non-Schedule C): Appointments involve agency positions that are not subject to competitive hiring examination.
+- Excepted service (non-political): Appointments involve agency positions that are not subject to competitive hiring examination.
 Agencies have authority to establish their own hiring procedures to fill excepted service vacancies.
 Such procedures must comply with statutory requirements such as merit systems principles and veteran’s preference, when applicable.

 - Career Senior Executive Service.
 See Senior Executive Service Qualifications & Pay.